richb-hanover/d3-smokechart/src/README.md

 **quantile(HourSamples, q)** - determine the q'th sample of the array.

-Each of these functions returns the class object so they can be chained.
+Each of these functions returns the class object, allowing them to be chained.

 * **smoke(SmokeData, Opts?)** - This function can be called to return the chartable data array.